Sensitivity of peptide conformational dynamics in carbon nanotubes to directional mechanical forces: Conclusions

 Our simulations revealed that for low loading rates, the internal conformational dynamics \emph{outweight} the external mechanical force.
 The differences in the conformational dynamics of poly-Ser and poly-Gly, chemically the most distinct polypeptides studied, were greater than the differences caused by different attachment points of the force probe.
 In general, a stronger effect of external forces was more apparent for higher loading rates, which are, however, less relevant for biological processes that are typically slower than the fastest fpMD simulations in this work.

 However, our simulations suggested that the type of applied force, whether it pushes or pulls, plays a role in the relative position of the peptide within CNT.
 With force action, the peptides tend to dissociate from the CNT wall.
 Furthermore, pulling the peptide seems to maintain its orientation within the confined space better than pushing it.

+The obvious limitation of our approach is the use of homorepeats.
+In cells, repeats of single amino-acid residues are not rare, especially in eukaryots.
+The abnormal occurrence of homorepeats is associated with pathologies \cite{Chavali20}.
+Poly-glutamine stretches, for example, are related to several neurodegenerative diseases \cite{MacDonald93}.
+Still, our main motivation in this work was to simplify the problem and focus on the force attachment points.
+Using peptides with nonuniform sequences would bring challenges such as considering acid-base equilibrium under confinement or counterions in the simulation box.
+These fall outside the scope of our work.

-The obvious limitation of our approach is the chemical uniformity of CNT.
+Furthermore, our results are valid within the scope of chemically uniform CNT.
 In future studies, a more realistic biological environment may provide an even more realistic picture of how external forces affect the dynamics of peptides or proteins.
-Still, our approach provides solid foundations for future force-probe MD simulations of peptide translocations through confined spaces.
+Our approach provides solid foundations for future force-probe MD simulations of peptide translocations through confined spaces.